 But FOD stands for “foreign object debris,” which basically just means trash or rocks.
 Jet engines are fairly fragile, and small rocks, loose bolts, tools, etc. can be sucked into the engine and destroy it.
 Remember, “The Miracle on the Hudson” happened when a plane struck a flock of geese and lost all engine power.

-What civilians see: “An unknown danger, possibly dragon-based, is going to kill us all!”
+How civilians see this sign: “An unknown danger, possibly dragon-based, is going to kill us all!”

 What service members see: “Crap, we gotta get out and check the tires for rocks.”